 With that in mind, this guide will cover five of the most prominent BitMEX alternatives, highlighting the key features, differences and similarities of each to help you decide which best fits your needs.

 Best BitMEX Alternatives

-- Up to 50x leverage available for altcoins futures and 100x leverage for BTC futures
+- Up to 100x leverage for BTC and 50x for altcoins